samestep/codemirror-vscode/README.md

 ![VS Code setting for Julia in CodeMirror](images/language-julia.png)

 And you're done!
-Now you'll get syntax highlighting if you execute **Open in CodeMirror** on a Julia file, and with no effect on non-Julia files.
+Now you'll get syntax highlighting if you execute **Open in CodeMirror** on a Julia file, with no effect on non-Julia files.

 This is just a simple example, but you should be able to use the same pattern for pretty much any CodeMirror extension.
 If this doesn't work for your use case, feel free to open a [GitHub issue](https://github.com/samestep/codemirror-vscode/issues)!